Lean Enterprise Institute Logo

 About John Drogosz, PhD

-John has over 20 years of lean manufacturing, product development, and above shop floor experience.
-As a vice president at Liker Lean Advisors, he has led lean transformations in numerous companies and industries, including Northrop Grumman, Johnson Controls, Areva, Peugeot-Citroen, Tenneco, Eaton, Hertz, Schlumberger, Harley-Davidson, Embraer, and Caterpillar.
-John currently…
+John has over 25 years of lean manufacturing, product development, and above-shop-floor experience.
+As a coach, he has led lean transformations in numerous companies and industries, including Northrop Grumman, Johnson Controls, Areva, Peugeot-Citroen, Tenneco, Eaton, Hertz, Schlumberger, Harley-Davidson, Embraer, and Caterpillar.
+As LEI’s chief engineer, process and product development, John…

 Read more about John Drogosz, PhD